Last Updated: January 11, 2023

 However, cryptocurrency laws do exist in this small island nation.
 If business owners wants to promote cryptocurrencies in Samoa, they need a business license.
 And if they aren’t compliant with the Money Laundering Prevention Act, they can face fines and imprisonment.

 Regulations in Vanuatu are similar to those in Samoa.
 According to the Reserve Bank of Vanuatu, Bitcoin is not recognized as legal tender, and neither are any other cryptocurrencies.
-Vanuatu’s central bank also warns against investing in cryptocurrencies, stating that they aren’t regulated.
+The central bank of Vanuatu also warns against investing in cryptocurrencies, stating that they aren’t regulated.
 The only legal and official currency is the Vatu.

 Bitcoin Regulation in Africa